yoavram/markx/HELP.md

 The best way to get support is to open an [issue].
 If you can't open issue because you don't have a [GitHub] user, just get one, they are free.

 ### Contribution
 We would love for you to contribute to Markx.
-Fork the project or open an [issue] and we can talk on how we can collaborate.
+The project code is hosted in [GitHub][Markx].
+Fork the project or open an [issue] so we can talk on how we can collaborate.

 The server side is written in Python with the [Flask] web framework (Ruby and Node equivalents are Sinatra and Express).
 The two Markdown converters are [Pandoc] and [Docverter], which is a cloud-based Pandoc.